 For me, it’s a definite yes.
 Listening to audiobooks daily has improved on my vocabularies, my productivity and immersed me in a profound world of readership I’ve never knew existed.
 Some made me laugh, some moved me and some simply wowed me.

 I continuously draw positive vibes from the audiobooks and it serves as a good motivation for my daily circumstances and challenges.
-Since starting on the Scribd app early this year, I’ve completed 9 books.
-Last year (and the years before), I couldn’t even finish two, so I consider that a big leap of achievement.
+Since starting on the Scribd app in early 2019, I’ve read 9 books and counting.
+Last year (and the years before), I couldn’t even finish one, let along 9.
+So I consider this a big leap of achievement.

 If you are a busy person like me or haven’t read a book in a long time, do try out Scribd for a month or two and see where it will lead your mind to.
 I hope you’ve enjoyed this review and let me know if you have any questions or comments down below.